MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticBatteryHealthOSPerformance.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsBatteryHealthOSPerformance>`: The user experience analytics battery health os performance entity contains battery related information for all operating system versions in their organization.
+BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsBatteryHealthOSPerformance>: The user experience analytics battery health os performance entity contains battery related information for all operating system versions in their organization.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[ActiveDevices <Int32?>]`: Number of active devices for that os version.
 Valid values -2147483648 to 2147483647
   - `[AverageBatteryAgeInDays <Int32?>]`: The mean of the battery age for all devices running a particular operating system version in a tenant.
 Unit in days.
 Valid values -2147483648 to 2147483647
   - `[AverageEstimatedRuntimeInMinutes <Int32?>]`: The mean of the estimated runtimes on full charge for all devices running a particular operating system version.
 Unit in minutes.
 Valid values -2147483648 to 2147483647